ibm-cloud-docs/vpc/vpe-intro.md

 Endpoint gateways are only available to accounts with special approval to preview this beta feature.
 Contact your IBM Sales representative if you are interested in getting access.
 {:beta}

 VPE is an evolution of the private connectivity to IBM Cloud services.
 VPEs are virtual IP interfaces that are bound to an endpoint gateway created on a per service, or service instance basis.
 The endpoint gateway is a virtualized function that scales horizontally, is redundant and highly available, and spans all availability zones of your VPC.
-Endpoint gateways enable communications from virtual server instances within your VPC and {{site.data.keyword.cloud}} service on the private backbone without adding availability or bandwidth constraints.
+Endpoint gateways enable communications from virtual server instances within your VPC and {{site.data.keyword.cloud}} service on the private backbone.
 VPE gives you the experience of controlling all the private addressing within your cloud.

 A VPE is the equivalent to a [Cloud Service Endpoint (CSE)](/docs/account?topic=account-vrf-service-endpoint#service-endpoint), but in VPC infrastructure.
-Your account does not need to be enabled for virtual routing and forwarding (VRF) in VPC infrastructure to configure access to a VPE.
+Your account does not need to be enabled for virtual routing and forwarding (VRF) in VPC infrastructure to use a VPE.
 {: important}

 **Notes**:

 * Beta users can connect to service instances deployed in IBM Cloud service regions: Dallas, Washington D.C., London, Frankfurt, and Tokyo.
 * A reserved IP address bound to an endpoint gateway can receive traffic from another zone of the same VPC.
-* You can bind more than one IP address to an endpoint gateway; however, the current limit is one IP address per zone.
+* You can bind only one IP address to an endpoint gateway per zone.
+For high availability and best practices, you should bind one IP address per VPC zone to your endpoint gateway.
 * You can access IBM Cloud services by using either CSEs or VPEs.
 However, if you want your VPC to enforce a certain behavior or discipline, it is recommended to block direct access to CSE IP addresses using network ACLs (NACLs).
 For more information, see [Configuring ACLs for use with virtual private endpoints](/docs/vpc?topic=vpc-vpe-configuring-acls).
+Accessing {{site.data.keyword.cloud_notm}} services using CSE and VPE simultaneously from the same virtual instance is not supported.

 ## Overview of features
 {: #vpe-feature-overview}

 VPE for VPC offers the following features:

-* Scales elastically for bursting and performance management.
 * Does not require public connectivity and has no public data egress charges.
 * Reach {{site.data.keyword.cloud_notm}} assets through a private service provider or, when combined with DNS Services, private fully qualified domain name within a VPC:
    * A VPE lives in your network address space, extending your private and multicloud into the {{site.data.keyword.cloud_notm}}.
-   * You can apply security through Access Control Lists (ACLs).
+   * You can apply security through Network Access Control Lists (NACLs).
    * The endpoint IP is deployed in a customer-defined virtual network.
-   * Customer-driven and controlled, including ACLs.
+   * Customer-driven and controlled, including NACLs.

 * Platform integration to VPC - Identity and Access Management (IAM), Ghost, and ACLs.
 * VPE for VPC supports: